 Following the brutal murder of Franziska Blöchliger in March 2016, a critical focus for Tokai Park is “Safety First!”

-Creation of a community and environment-focused urban greenspace that meets both people and biodiversity needs.
+Creation of a community and environment-focused urban greenspace/parkscape that meets both people and biodiversity needs.

 The greater area will offer opportunity for sun and shade, biodiversity conservation, culture and heritage, social upliftment, tourism, education and above all, safe recreation to meet the needs of existing and new users of the Lower Tokai Park area (the entire area within the 4km bike/walking track).

-The afforested area will serve as a critical buffer between pristine biodiversity and the urban interface.
+The afforested area will serve as a critical buffer between pristine biodiversity and the urban interface – particularly as regards fire impact on the urban edge.

 - Working with the greater community, including SANParks, SANBI, the City, local neighbourhood watches and other interested and affected stakeholder groups and NPOs, to create an area of open, shaded and safe recreation and conservation for all, which also assists in mitigating climate crisis and the associated increased need for urban forestry and urban trees.